gesguerra-wzln/gesguerra-wzln/README.md

-- 👋 Hi, I’m @gesguerra-wzln
+- 👋 Hello there!
+I’m @gesguerra-wzln.
-- 👀 I’m interested in making some noise
+- 👀 I’m eager to make some noise and contribute my skills.
-- 🌱 I’m currently learning some stuff
+- 🌱 I’m currently learning and growing my knowledge.
-- 💞️ I’m looking to collaborate on some things
+- 💞️ I’m excited about the possibility of collaborating on some exciting projects.
-- 📫 How to reach me somewhere else
+- 📫 If you’re interested in reaching out, please feel free to drop me a line somewhere else.